peterdubeau/closer-look/README.md

 ### Goals

-- _Create a user 'log-in / sign-up' page in order to create a new account, or log-in to an account that has already been created._
+- _Create a user 'log-in / sign-up' page in order to create a new account, or log-in to an account if one already exists._
 - _Create a user profile page with CRUD features._
 - _Use CSS for styling of all pages._